George Grant Francis: Early life

 George Grant Francis can be seen as a product of the cross-pollination that took place on various levels between Devon/Cornwall and south Wales in the nineteenth-century.
 During the period, the Bristol Channel became an important artery that transported cargo and people from one place to another, creating prosperous Anglo-Welsh communities with new, especially urban identities.
-Swansea was a classic case in point, and it was to this town that John Francis, George's father, came from Bridgewater in 1811.
+Swansea was a classic case in point, and it was to this town that John Francis, George's father, came from Bridgwater in 1811.
 As an apprentice-served coachmaker, John Francis flourished in the rapidly-urbanising Swansea of the early nineteenth century, serving a newly minted clientele of industrialists, merchants, professionals and civic leaders.
-After marrying Mary Grant, the couple welcomed their eldest child, George, into the world in 1814.
+After marrying Mary Grant, the couple's eldest child, George, was born in January 1814.

+He was educated at the Swansea high school.
+His younger brother John Deffett Francis was a famous Victorian painter.

 Antiquarian work

 The abiding passion of Grant Francis's life was his love of history - especially that of Swansea and its environs.

-Life

-George was the eldest son of John Francis of Swansea, Glamorganshire, by his wife, Mary Grant, and was born there in January 1814.
-He was educated at the Swansea high school.
-His younger brother John Deffett Francis was a famous Victorian painter.
+He was elected F.S.A.
+16 January 1845, was its honorary secretary for South Wales, and was also a corresponding member of the Society of Antiquaries of Scotland and of the Welsh Manuscripts Society.